unnaturalshah/quadcopter_project/README.md

-# Boston Housing Project
+# Quadcopter Project

-Goal is to build a trained model on [Boston Hosing Data](https://archive.ics.uci.edu/ml/machine-learning-databases/housing/) that predicts monetary value given three input attributes; total number of rooms, neighborhood poverty level, and student-teacher ratio of nearby schools
+Objective is to design an agent to fly a quadcopter, and then train it using a reinforcement learning algorithm of your choice!

 ## How to read the files in this project?

-Any steps to a model is to understand data, please refer to 'housing.csv' and use this [UCI link](https://archive.ics.uci.edu/ml/machine-learning-databases/housing/housing.names) to learn more about the data and its history.

-Next, you could reference boston_project.ipny to understand the actions I took from downloading, understanding, and partioning the data for the model to developing, training, and validating the model to testing on a sample of data to evaluate model performance.

-Technically, you need certain python libraries such as [numpy](https://github.com/numpy/numpy), [pandas](https://github.com/pandas-dev/pandas), visuals.py (provided), [matplotlib](), [sklearn / scikit-learn](https://github.com/scikit-learn/scikit-learn)
+The files in the directory are structured in the following manner:
+>**data.txt:** Data to train the agent
+>**task.py:** Define your task (environment) in this file.
+>**agents/:** Folder containing reinforcement learning agents.
+>**policy_search.py:** A sample agent has been provided here.
+>**agent.py:** Develop your agent here.
+>**physics_sim.py:** This file contains the simulator for the quadcopter. **DO NOT MODIFY THIS FILE.**
+>**rewards.txt:** This is the output of total rewards collected by the trained agent over a 1000 episodes.

+_For this project, you will define your own task in task.py.
+Although we have provided a example task to get you started, you are encouraged to change it.
+Later in this notebook, you will learn more about how to amend this file.

+You will also design a reinforcement learning agent in agent.py to complete your chosen task.

+You are welcome to create any additional files to help you to organize your code.
+For instance, you may find it useful to define a agent.py file defining any needed neural network architectures._

 Need a software installed to run and execute a Jupyter Notebook

 If you do not have Python installed yet, it is highly recommended that you install the Anaconda distribution of Python, which already has the above packages and more included.

-For main sauce of files click on this [Udacity ML GitHub](https://github.com/udacity/machine-learning/tree/master/projects/boston_housing)

 ## **Why does this all matter?**

-This was the 1st project from Udacity's machine learning nanodegree course which sets you to familarize how the rest of the course will go to this readMe on github.
-This helped me also understand the syntax and various important libs to python in deploying a model.
+This was the 2nd last project from Udacity's machine learning nanodegree course which sets you to familarize how to develop a model to train an agent to fly and develop a reward function which ensures agent is constantly aiming to optimally maximize its learning.
+Understanding the impact of various hyperparameters to train and reward an agent becomes uptmost importance when we look for incremental lift from a model.

-## What is this visuals.py file?

-Your guess was as best as mine when I started this project so I won't share the secret just yet.
-No really, this was a supplementary file with the project.
-Peak inside boston_project.ipny as to why this matters and here is the hint it imports supplementary visualizations.

 ## FAQ

-**What if boston_housing.ipny is not loading?**
+**What if Quadcopter_Project.ipny is not loading?**
 > Try downloading the file and running Jupyter Notebook.

-**How do I read housing.csv?**
-> There are 489 rows and 4 columns in this file.
-The last column is the target variable and the top 3 are attributes.
-> - RM: average number of rooms per dwelling
-> - LSTAT: percentage of population considered lower status
-> - PTRATIO: pupil-teacher ratio by town
-> - MEDV: median value of owner-occupied homes